Tochi-Orams/kanban-js/contributing.md

 # Contributing

 Thanks for your interest in contributing!
-Please read carefully through our guidelines below to ensure that your contribution adheres to our project's standards.
+Contributions are always welcome and appreciated.
+If you're looking to make your first contribution or improve this project, please follow the steps outlined below

 ## Issue Tracking